MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 === Learning Latent Representations

 Latent representations offer an unsupervised way to capture and inject stylistic variability into synthetic speech, addressing the one-to-many challenge without explicit attribute extraction.
-Before examining specific techniques, consider their shared motivation: real speech varies subtly in ways not captured by text alone (e.g., emphasis or emotion), and latent spaces learn these patterns from data, enabling sampling for diverse outputs.
+Real speech varies subtly in ways not captured by text alone (e.g., emphasis or emotion), and latent spaces learn these patterns from data, enabling sampling for diverse outputs.
 This paradigm has proven valuable in TTS-for-ASR, where broader coverage improves model robustness @sun_generating_2020.
-Mathematically, these methods model a latent variable $z$ such that the TTS distribution becomes $Q_theta (tilde(s) | t, z)$, with $z$ inferred from training data to approximate real variability.
+Mathematically, these methods model a latent variable $z$ such that the TTS distribution becomes $Q_theta (tilde(s) | t, z)$, with $z$ inferred from training data to approximate the real distribution better.

 ==== Global Style Tokens